Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 helpful to understand that the associated scaling operations (multiplication and shift) are never performed during inference.
-The computational cost is reduced by wrapping the (optional) batch normalization function and quantized activation function into the spike generating thresholds and other parameters of the Akida SNN.
+The computational cost is reduced by wrapping the (optional) batch normalization function and quantized activation function into the spike generating thresholds and other parameters of the Akida model.
 That process is completely transparent to the user.
 It does, however, have an important consequence for the output of the final layer of the model; see `Final Layers <#id6>`_ below.